CITRAS: Covariate-Informed Transformer for Time Series Forecasting: CITRAS

 for $i=1,...,N_{tgt}$.
 KV Shift maintains step alignment in the dot product calculation between queries and keys, enabling precise capture of concurrent dependencies.
-It then allows the target token to incorporate the next-step future known covariate (value) based on the strength of the obtained dependency.
-As the target token gradually transforms into the prediction for the next step, this facilitates a natural flow of information for leveraging future known covariates.
+As a result, the model first identifies how strongly each known covariate influences the target variable at the current step.
+It then allows the target token to incorporate the next-step future known covariate (value) based on the strength of these obtained dependencies.
+As the target token gradually transforms into the prediction for the next step, this facilitates a natural flow of information for exploiting future information from known covariates.
+Note that KV Shift is applied exclusively to attention from target queries to known covariates, and never to target–target or target–observed-covariate interactions, thereby preventing unrealistic access to future information or temporal leakage.